OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/index.md

 add commands with new functionality, and add new functionality to facilitate interactive and automated data processing.

-In late 2016, the Open Water Foundation began the effort to move StateMod and other CDSS software to open source licensing and establish open source software projects, referred to as "OpenCDSS".
+In late 2016, the Open Water Foundation began the effort to move TSTool and other CDSS software to open source licensing and establish open source software projects, referred to as "OpenCDSS".
 The OpenCDSS project is resulting in a significant evolution in how CDSS software development occurs, such as implementing version control with Git/GitHub and modernizing the development environment and documentation.